Packages and Binaries:

 These distinctions mean that primary and logical partitions cannot be

-type of primary partition).
+primary partition).

 Unlike most disk utilities, fixparts' user interface ignores extended